The Most Common Problems With Home Heating Furnaces

 - If none of these steps seem to be making any difference, call a heating and cooling service and ask for a technician to come take a look at it.
 Most likely, the problem is something more technical and requires an expert’s attention.

-If your furnace won’t produce any heat at all, try these fixes:
+If your furnace turns on but won’t produce any heat at all, try these fixes:

 - Make sure the thermostat is set to “heat.”
 If your thermostat has a cooling option, it could be a simple matter of needing to be switched to heat.